-Incoming WPD Police Chief lays out list of top priorities
+Incoming WPD police chief lays out list of top priorities

-WICHITA, Kans.
-(KSNW)–From recruitment to the use of body-worn cameras, Wichita’s new police chief is putting together his list of top priorities leading up to his official start date December 5.
+WICHITA, Kan.
+(KSNW) — From recruitment to the use of body-worn cameras, Wichita’s new police chief is putting together his list of top priorities leading up to his official start date on Dec.
+5.

 Joe Sullivan, the former Deputy Commissioner of the Philadelphia Police Department, says the Wichita Police Department is down approximately 65 officers.